USING OTHERS' WORK

-Using direct quotes in your writing can improve your work and show evidence of research and ideas in your assessments.
+Using direct quotes in your writing improves your work and shows evidence of research and ideas in your assessments.
 Here, we explore how to use different quotes in your assessments.

 What is the difference between direct quotes, paraphrasing, citing and referencing?

 You'll need quoting, paraphrasing, citing and referencing to use work produced by other people in your assignments and support or challenge your arguments.
 You'll use a combination of these steps in your studies so it's important to understand the differences between them.

 These phrases mean: